Our Board of Directors

-The Center for Engaging Autism is governed by a volunteer board of directors that is dedicated to a family and child centered approach to autism.
+Communities Engaging Autism is governed by a volunteer board of directors that is dedicated to a family and child-centered approach to autism.
 We are all personally impacted by autism and that relationship fuels our passion for helping families.

 Get to know us and you’ll see why we are uniquely positioned to provide these essential services.
-Want to be part of this amazing new nonprofit?
+Want to be part of this amazing nonprofit?
 We are currently seeking additional board members.
-Please contact our board president.
+Please contact our executive director.

 President: Mary Powell

 Mary was Executive Director of the Autism Society of Minnesota for 18 years, where she developed many programs serving individuals and families.
 These programs included the information and referral service, the parent education “Discovery Series” program, the state autism conference, and the annual Autism Symposium for special educators.
 She was also involved in public policy initiatives such as the autism license for teachers.
 As an advocate for her child with autism, Mary founded Camp Hand in Hand and served on the Autism Society of Minnesota’s board of directors.
 She also served as a board member of the Ramsey County Citizen Advisory Committee, the Metropolitan Council Developmental Disabilities Committee, District 916 Special Education Advisory Committee, and Outcomes, Inc. She is especially interested in promoting the role of community non-profits to improve the lives of individuals and families.
 Through Communities Engaging Autism Mary hopes to ensure better outcomes for children with autism spectrum disorder through effective intervention and parent education.